 HTTP Live Streaming (HLS)

-HTTP Live Streaming (HLS) is a form of video streaming created by Apple.
-HLS streams can be recorded video or live video.
+HTTP Live Streaming (HLS) is a type of video streaming created by Apple.
+Despite the name, HLS streams can be recorded video (video on demand) or live streamed.
 HLS is the primary form of video streaming used on the web today, followed by MPEG-DASH.

-To create a HLS video stream, the video is broken into smaller segments - typically 2-10s each, and are downloaded to a video player for playback.
+Video streaming is different from a regular video in that the video is broken into smaller segments - typically 2-10s each, and are downloaded to a video player for playback.